Welcome

 In a denominational context, the term "Anglican" means the Church of England and frequently refers to the worldwide Anglican Communion, an affiliation of autonomous national churches who identify with the precepts of the Church of England as established by the Elizabethan Settlement of 1559.
 The Church of England was defined as being both catholic in its form of worship and respect for tradition and protestant in its theology and reverence of the Bible.
 Albeit; scripture, tradition, and reason are given equal authority within Anglicanism.

 The Episcopal Church USA became the first province following the American Revolution; subsequently, thirty-six additional provinces have made affiliation.
 The Anglican Church of Canada is one such province.
-The Archbishop of Canterbury, Dr Rowan Williams, (pictured on left) Primate of England, serves as the presiding official at all gatherings of the communion, primarily the Lambeth Conference which meets every ten years at Lambeth Palace, London.
+The Archbishop of Canterbury, Dr Rowan Williams, (pictured right) Primate of England, serves as the presiding official at all gatherings of the communion, primarily the Lambeth Conference which meets every ten years at Lambeth Palace, London.

-Click HERE to learn more about the worldwide Anglican Communion .
+Click HERE to learn more about the worldwide Anglican Communion.

 Pastoral Staff

-Recording Secretary: Cindy Pierson |
+Secretary: Cindy Pierson

 The People's Work: Committees

-Although the Clergy, St Aidan's Vestry, Northside Presbyterian's Session, and the Joint Assembly oversee the health of the community and establish broad goals, specific objectives originate and are achieved in the various committees.
+Although the Clergy, St Aidan's Bishop's Committee, Northside Presbyterian's Session, and the Joint Assembly oversee the health of the community and establish broad goals, specific objectives originate and are achieved in the various committees.
 Everyone is encouraged be good stewards of their talents and all are welcome to participate on as many committees as interest you.

-Committees unique to St. Aidan's
+Committees Unique to St. Aidan's

 Joint Committees of Northside Associated Minitries

-Community Service and Social Action Committee educates and helps involve our congregations in social outreach ministries both globally and locally.
+Social Action Committee educates and helps involve our congregations in social outreach ministries both globally and locally.
 Its members come from at large in both congregations.

 Education Committee is responsible for oversight of the Adult and Children's Education programs, the Youth Group and the Nursery for both congregations.
 Everything from Sunday School to Lenten Potluck programs are on its agenda.
 New members are always welcome.